Superforms, supercurrents and convex geometry: Introduction

 The basic idea of superforms and -currents is to use a formalism inspired by K\"ahler geometry for problems in real geometry.
-We will give a very brief outline of the theory in the next section and refer to \cite{Lagerberg} and \cite{Berndtsson2} for a more precise account.
-It should be said, however, that the setting in \cite{Lagerberg} is somewhat different, but it is nevertheless close enough to give an almost isomorphic theory (see \cite{Rubinstein}).
-A crucial concept in K\"ahler geometry is positivity of forms and currents and we will dedicate section \ref{positivity} to develop the analogous theory in the real setting.
-This has already been done in \cite{Lagerberg}, and been much further developed in \cite{Gubleretal} in the setting of toric varieties, but we shall go through this work from scratch, highlighting some concepts that are fundamental for the rest of the paper.
+We will give a very brief outline of the theory in the next section and refer to \cite{Lagerberg} and \cite{Berndtsson2} for a more precise account.(It should be said, however, that the setting in \cite{Lagerberg} is somewhat different, but it is nevertheless close enough to give an almost isomorphic theory (see \cite{Rubinstein})).
+A crucial concept in K\"ahler geometry is positivity of forms and currents and we dedicate section \ref{positivity} to developing the analogous theory in the real setting.
+This has already been done in \cite{Lagerberg}, and been much further developed in \cite{Gubleretal} in the setting of toric varieties, but we shall go through this from scratch, highlighting some concepts that are fundamental for the rest of the paper.
 The main difference between the complex and the real case is that in the complex case, the concept of weak positivity is central and serves as a hypothesis for a number of basic results.
 This is a bit more complicated in the real setting (see \cite{Gubleretal}) since forms can be weakly positive and weakly negative at the same time; we call such forms weakly null.
 In \cite{Lagerberg} and \cite{Gubleretal} the authors avoid this difficulty by working with a stronger notion of positivity, but for our applications (especially to valuations) we need to consider weak positivity.
 Nevertheless, the problem can be overcome, by restricting to a subclass of weakly positive forms, `orthogonal' to the weakly null forms.
+We call such forms `strong', since they are precisely the forms that can be written as the difference between two strongly positive forms.
 Fortunately, and somewhat miraculously, the forms that appear in our applications to valuations satisfy this orthogonality condition (see Theorem \ref{theoremstrongform}).

+Once this is done we discuss, developing further \cite{Lagerberg}, the analog of the theory of Bedford and Taylor of wedge products of closed positive currents.
+The conclusion is the same as in the complex case; a weakly positive closed current $\Omega$ can be multiplied by $\ddhash\phi$ for any convex function $\phi$, {\it provided that} $\Omega$ is `strong'. ( The condition that $\phi$ be locally bounded from Bedford-Taylor theory is automatically satisfied when $\phi$ is convex.)
+In the next section we use this to define the Monge- Amp\`ere measure of a convex function, and indicate why our definition gives the same measure as Alexandrov's.
+This section ends by a fundamental estimate for the Monge- Amp\`ere mass (Theorem \ref{MAestimate}) of functions of linear growth.
+After that we introduce the notion of mixed volumes in the next section.